 The International Rose Test Gardens, a comfortable drive by car, also afford great views of Mount Hood as well as downtown Portland.

 Orchids are also well-represented in Chinese gardens, as well as the minimalist Zen style of Japanese gardens.

 Columbia River Gorge

-Today, you can follow in their footsteps by driving your Portland International Airport car rental on the Columbia River Highway, a 75-mile scenic highway between Troutdale and The Dalles.
+Today, you can follow in their footsteps by driving the Columbia River Highway, a 75-mile scenic highway between Troutdale and The Dalles.

 Willamette Valley Wine Route

 An equally scenic trip is the 50-mile drive south to Willamette Valley, home of world-class Pinot Noirs.